paczos/edami-hac-python/README.md

 Manhattan distance for this ds performs very poorly.

-This shows that clustering data when there are very few samples can be very inaccurate due to small differences between.
+This shows that clustering data when there are very few samples can be very inaccurate due to small differences between data-points.
 Euclidean distance should be more sensitive to outliers in data as opposed to the Manhattan.
-We have very few dimensions, so the differences between two distance methods are very similar.
+We have very few dimensions, so the differences between two distance methods are very small.
 HAC was, however, much worse for 10-element ds when Manhattan was used instead of Euclidean.

 ## Observations